 All works are available for purchase – please click on an image for further information.

-Kourtney Roy was born in Calgary, Canada in 1981 and received a degree in Media Studies, specialising in photography, from the Emily Carr University of Art and Design in Vancouver.
+Kourtney Roy was born in Northern Ontario, Canada in 1981 and received a Bachelor of Fine Arts, specialising in photography, from the Emily Carr University of Art and Design in Vancouver.
 Upon graduating Roy relocated to Paris where she is currently based.